Applied Positive Psychology Research Diploma (Level 7)

 This certificate is accredited by the Positive Psychology Guild (PPG) and CPD Group.
 PPG is a Not for Profit Organisation and a government registered learning provider with a UK Provider Reference Number: 10067939.

-As a condition of membership, Professional and Fellow Members will be committed to our minimum CPD requirements to demonstrate and maintain Positive Practice Standards.
+As a condition of membership, Fellow Members will be committed to our minimum CPD requirements to demonstrate and maintain Positive Practice Standards.
+These CPD courses may be taken with PPG or other educational service providers that meet the CPD criteria.

 4. Course Costs

-If you require further information or would like to book your place on this course, contact: firstname.lastname@example.org
+If you require further information, or to request a course application form, please contact: email@example.com

 About the Positive Psychology Guild